melvitax/ImageHelper/README.md

-AF+Image+Helper 1.02
+AF+Image+Helper 1.03
 =============================

 Convenience extension for UIImage and UIImageView in Swift A collection of extensions for handling image creation from colors and gradients, cropping, scaling and fetching from the web with support for caching.

-Tested with Xcode 6 Beta 7
+Tested with Xcode 6.1 GM

 ![Sample Project Screenshot](Screenshot.png?raw=true "Sample Project Screenshot")